-- the setting of the credit institution's strategies and policies (e.g. the business model, the risk appetite, the risk management framework); - e. overseeing the day-to-day management of the credit institution, including the management of all risks associated with outsourcing; and - f. the oversight role of the non-executive directors, including overseeing and monitoring management decision-making. - 27.
+- authorised, including any conditions imposed by the Authority: - b. the internal organisation of the credit institution; - c. the identification, assessment and management of conflicts of interest; - d. the setting of the credit institution's strategies and policies (e.g. the business model, the risk appetite, the risk management framework); - e. overseeing the day-to-day management of the credit institution, including the management of all risks associated with outsourcing; and - f. the oversight role of the non-executive directors, including overseeing and monitoring management decision-making. - 27.
 Outsourcing shall not lower the suitability requirements applied to the members sitting on the credit institution's board.
-Credit institutions shall have adequate competence and sufficient and appropriately skilled resources to ensure appropriate management and oversight of outsourcing arrangements.

-28. Credit institutions shall:

-- a. clearly assign the responsibilities for the documentation, management and control of outsourcing arrangements; - allocate sufficient resources to ensure compliance with all legal and regulatory requirements, including this Rule and the documentation and monitoring of all outsourcing arrangements; - C. taking into account Part 4 of this Rule, establish an outsourcing service or activity or designate a senior staff member who is directly accountable to the board of directors (e.g. a key function holder of a control function) and responsible for managing and overseeing the risks of outsourcing arrangements as part of the institution's internal control framework and overseeing documentation of outsourcing arrangements.
+Credit institutions shall have adequate competence and sufficient and appropriately skilled resources to ensure appropriate management and oversight of outsourcing arrangements. - 28.
+Credit institutions shall: - a. clearly assign the responsibilities for the documentation, management and control of outsourcing arrangements; - allocate sufficient resources to ensure compliance with all legal and regulatory requirements, including this Rule and the documentation and monitoring of all outsourcing arrangements; - taking into account Part 4 of this Rule, establish an C. outsourcing service or activity or designate a senior staff member who is directly accountable to the board of directors (e.g. a key function holder of a control function) and responsible for managing and overseeing the risks of outsourcing arrangements as part of the institution's framework internal control and overseeing documentation of outsourcing arrangements.
 Small and less complex credit institutions shall at least ensure a clear division of tasks and responsibilities for the management and control of outsourcing arrangements and may assign the outsourcing service or activity to a member of the credit institution's board of directors. - 29.
 Credit institutions shall maintain at all times sufficient substance and not become 'empty shells' or 'letter-box entities'.
+To this end, they shall:
-To this end, they shall: - a. meet all the conditions of their authorisation at all times, including the board of directors effectively carrying out its responsibilities as set out in paragraph 26 of this Rule; - retain a clear and transparent organisational framework and structure that enables them to ensure compliance with legal and regulatory requirements;

-- c. where operational tasks of internal control functions are outsourced (e.g. in the case of intragroup outsourcing or outsourcing within institutional protection schemes), exercise appropriate oversight and be able to manage the risks that are generated by the outsourcing of material services or activities; and - d. have sufficient resources and capacities to ensure compliance with points (a) to (c).
+- a. meet all the conditions of their authorisation at all times, including the board of directors effectively carrying out its responsibilities as set out in paragraph 26 of this Rule; - retain a clear and transparent organisational framework and structure that enables them to ensure compliance with legal and regulatory requirements; - c. where operational tasks of internal control functions are outsourced (e.g. in the case of intragroup outsourcing or outsourcing within institutional protection schemes), exercise appropriate oversight and be able to manage the risks that are generated by the outsourcing of material services or activities; and - d. have sufficient resources and capacities to ensure compliance with points (a) to (c).